barryvdh/laravel-ide-helper/readme.md

 ## PhpStorm Meta for Container instances

-It's possible to generate a PhpStorm meta file, to [add support for factory design pattern](https://confluence.jetbrains.com/display/PhpStorm/PhpStorm+Advanced+Metadata).
+It's possible to generate a PhpStorm meta file to [add support for factory design pattern](https://confluence.jetbrains.com/display/PhpStorm/PhpStorm+Advanced+Metadata).
 For Laravel, this means we can make PhpStorm understand what kind of object we are resolving from the IoC Container.
 For example, `events` will return an `Illuminate\Events\Dispatcher` object, so with the meta file you can call `app('events')` and it will autocomplete the Dispatcher methods.

 ``` bash
 php artisan ide-helper:meta